CALL: 1-800-SUICIDE (784-2433) 911 - Emergency

 Resources for Veteran Students and their Families

-Mental Health Services Locator in your community
+Mental Health and Substance Abuse Services Locator in your community

 This website was developed [in part] under a grant number SM-09-001 from the Substance Abuse and Mental Health Administration (SAMHSA), U.S. Department of Health and Human Services (HHS).
 The views, policies, and opinions expressed are those of the authors and do not necessarily reflect those of SAMHSA or HHS.